stelzinga/MF/MGT_80.Tools.md

 The hierarchy is determined by Column = *Link*, the value of which is the value of the Column = *Key*.

-In addition to the Link, *manual indentation* makea the hierarchy visible:
+In addition to the Link, *manual indentation* makes the hierarchy visible:
 - Run/Chg Goals, Routine, Project = 0x space
 - Sub, Stream = 4x space
 - Drill, Action = 8x space